-Some melanoma mimickers are other forms of cancer, but most are benign, though they can really look like melanoma.
+Some melanoma mimickers are other forms of cancer, but most are benign.

 Many people will present to a doctor with what they fear is melanoma, when in fact, it turns out to be a benign condition.

-But remember this: Many people who are diagnosed with melanoma had put off seeing a doctor, convinced more or less that their “mole” was nothing to worry about.
+But remember this: Many people who are diagnosed with melanoma had put off seeing a doctor, convinced that their “mole” or “pimple” was nothing to worry about.

 Conditions that Mimic Melanoma

-Hemorrhage.
 This term refers to a very tiny round scab, which can mimic melanoma if located on one’s back — preventing one from inspecting it up close.

 When on an easy to inspect area such as the forearm, these do look like the scabs they are.
-They can remain for days before falling off.
+They can remain for a few weeks or more before falling off.

-Too gruesome to post, but it’s a brown/black lesion that can affect the eye.
+Too graphic to post an image, but it’s a brown/black lesion that can affect the eye.

 Pimple (can resemble nodular melanoma)

 Debris can become trapped in the grooves or crevasses of a mole, creating a “new black spot” in it, which can look like melanoma.